 Like our heat pipes, all vapor chamber devices are custom built for each application.
 Pictured below is a unique Celsia vapor chamber design that’s really a hybrid of a low cost one-piece which are always rectangular in shape, and a two-piece design that allows for design flexibility along the X and Y axes.

-Incorporating advanced cooling technologies such as heat pipes and vapor chambers into heat sink designs are particularly important in space-constrained devices, high heat flux applications, and rugged environments where heat sink performance plays an increasingly critical role.
+Incorporating advanced cooling technologies such as heat pipes, vapor chambers, or thermosyphons into heat sink designs are particularly important in space constrained devices, high heat flux applications, rugged environments, and situations where heat needs to be moved long distances.

 Contact us today to compare pricing on your existing products or have us quote a new heat sink design based on one of these cooling technologies.